 Photosynthesis is a difficult concept for third graders – even older grades really, depending on how in-depth you go with it.
 When I teach my plant unit, I always make sure that I am introducing it, but I am keeping the idea of photosynthesis to a surface level.
 Here is how I teach photosynthesis to my students, while still making it easy to understand AND making it engaging!

 First, I don’t go into all the major details.
 Instead, I just keep it simple by saying that plants take energy from the sun and turn it into sugars!
-I then break students up into groups and give each member in the group a card with a role – sun, plant, energy, water, oxygen, carbon dioxide, narrator, & sugar.
-Each role receives a slip that tells them what they are to do when the narrator says their “name (role).”
+Then, I break students up into groups and give each member in the group a card with a role – sun, plant, energy, water, oxygen, carbon dioxide, narrator, and sugar.
+Each role receives a slip that tells them what they are to do when the narrator says their “name” (role).

 The narrator reads about the process of photosynthesis while the actual parts of the photosynthesis sit off to the side waiting for their turn to come up in the process.
 Here is what the narrator reads on his or her slip:

 Narrator: You will be reading the majority of performance.
 You will stand off to the side while the other people act out their roles.
 When you say words that are in bold in the script below, you’ll want to PAUSE so that performer can act it out.
 After they are done speaking, continue with where you left off.
 Below is what you will say:

 Ladies and gentlemen, boys and girls!
 Today, I bring to you the best performance you will ever see in all the land.
 Today, we are going to talk about this plant (point to the plant and PAUSE).
 If you will look toward the front of the room, you will see the sun (PAUSE).
 The sun (PAUSE) is giving off his energy (PAUSE) so that the plant (PAUSE) can go through the process of photosynthesis.